Irish Blue Cross: Services

+The Irish Blue Cross provides low-cost veterinary services to pet owners on a low income in the greater Dublin area.
+In 2022, 12,250 veterinary treatments were provided by the Blue Cross clinic in Inchicore, and mobile teams treated 2,382 pets and vaccinated 2,572 pets.

+Since 1945, it has provided care to over 600,000 pets.

-Mobile veterinary clinics and partnerships
+Mobile veterinary clinics

 The Irish Blue Cross put its first Mobile Van veterinary clinic onto the streets of Dublin in 1953.
 The mobile service was founded by Niall Murphy MRCVS.
 He was a very compassionate and well respected veterinary surgeon who worked in small animal practice and went on to establish the first veterinary hospital in Dublin, at that time in 28 Dartmouth Road, Dun Laoghaire, County Dublin.
 He studied and at times taught Veterinary Sciences in Trinity College Dublin.

-Since its foundation, the Blue Cross charity has continued to develop the service whilst extending its support for needy pets through its small-animal clinic in Inchicore and its partnership with private veterinary practices.
-Since 1945, it has provided care to over 600,000 pets.

-Ten Blue Cross mobile veterinary clinics are in operation weekly now throughout Dublin and are manned by a dedicated volunteer force of vets, drivers and helpers.
+Ten Blue Cross mobile veterinary clinics are in operation weekly throughout Dublin and are staffed and operated by a dedicated volunteer force of vets, drivers and helpers.